centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 hisat2 -x $genome --rna-strandness R -U IFNb01_trimmed.fq -S IFNb01.sam
 ```

 This has produced a SAM file.
 We need to generate the BAM files as well, which is the binary version of SAM files.
+After then you could remove the SAM files.

  ```
 samtools view -bh IFNb01.sam > IFNb01.bam